bebo mia inc.

 Working in a broken system.

 We also discovered that the pregnancy and birth trainings and businesses were excluding those outside of the heteronormative, cis-gendered, able-bodied, thin, white, middle-class model of care.
 We needed to create a space that felt safe for everyone, including those in marginalized communities.
-Actually, what was even more prevalent was that many of these businesses were using antiquated entrepreneurship model and it simply did not work for us and the values we hold as a women* centered business.
+Actually, what was even more prevalent was that many of these businesses were using outdated entrepreneurship models and it simply did not work for us and the values we hold as an anti-oppressive, anti-racist, trauma-informed and intersectional feminist business.

 We wanted to create an organization where all bodies and all people would be represented and honoured.
 We wanted to create an organization that embodied holistic advocacy.
 We are the first doula training organization to remove gendered language from our teaching manuals & slides.
 We are the first doula training to add a land acknowledgment at the beginning of our programs and followed it up by connecting with Indigenous communities to learn about what needs we can fulfill as a training organization.
-And we are the only doula training that has introduced a plan to offer online group therapy to support our students as they process their own trauma(s) while learning.
+And we are the only doula training that offers online group trauma processing therapy to support our students as they process their own trauma(s) while learning.

 Business training is a